redgeneLauren/HTMLcourse-sample/Content/NestingAndAttributes.facts.md

     - HTML code is `nested` in a proper order.
 The opening tag `<>` is always followed by a closing tag `</>`.

+    - Nesting HTML code would make it easy to see what tags are closed and where the code starts and ends.

+    - Nesting helps to easily differentiate between code and content.

-    - When an HTML code is not properly nested it may affect the visual appearance of the web page.
+    - When an HTML code is not properly nested it may affect the visual appearance of the output of a web page.
 The HTML code will not render properly due to HTML elements and tags are out of place.

     - The code below shows a proper nested HTML.